Koh Phangan beyond the Full Moon Party: A paradise island for yogis, digital nomads and party people

 I’d seen alot of Thailand but it took me till my 4th visit to visit the island of Koh Phangan.
-To be honest I’d kind of been avoiding it on previous trips as I imagined it just to be an island full of gap year backpackers getting trashed at the Full Moon Party but I discovered that there is so much more to Koh Phangan than the Full Moon Party and I really feel in love with the magical island and even ended up moving here for a while!
+To be honest, I’d kind of been avoiding it on previous trips as I imagined it just to be an island full of gap year backpackers getting trashed at the Full Moon Party but I discovered that there is so, so much more to Koh Phangan than the Full Moon Party and I really feel in love with the magical island and even ended up moving here for a while!

 Why I came to Koh Phangan